-One of the topics I’ve written about before centers around the idea of categorizing the talent inside your business as belong to one of three groups: A, B, or C players.
+One of the topics I’ve written about before centers around the idea of categorizing the talent inside your business as belonging to one of three groups: A, B, or C players.

-In other words, if you have A level players in leadership positions inside your business, you’re well on your way to recruiting and retaining and A-level workforce.
+In other words, if you have A-level players in leadership positions inside your business, you’re well on your way to recruiting and retaining an A-level workforce.

 Who do B players recruit?